Source#

 This function ignores

-.Deprecated since version 2.28: use
+sourceand is otherwise the same asget_current_time.Deprecated since version 2.28: use

-- get_id() int #
+- get_id() int#

 Returns the numeric ID for a particular source.
 The ID of a source is a positive integer which is unique within a particular main loop context.
 The reverse mapping from ID to source is done by

-.You can only call this function while the source is associated to a
+find_source_by_id.You can only call this function while the source is associated to a

-- get_name() str | None #
+- get_name() str | None#

 Gets a name for the source, used in debugging and profiling.
 The name may be

-if it has never been set withset_name
+Noneif it has never been set withset_name.Added in version 2.26.

-- get_ready_time() int #
+- get_ready_time() int#

 Gets the “ready time” of

-.Any time before or equal to the current monotonic time (including 0) is an indication that the source will fire immediately.
+source, as set byset_ready_time.Any time before or equal to the current monotonic time (including 0) is an indication that the source will fire immediately.

-- get_time() int #
+- get_time() int#

 Gets the time to be used when checking this source.
 The advantage of calling this function over calling

-directly is that when checking multiple sources, GLib can cache a single value instead of having to repeatedly get the system monotonic time.The time here is the system monotonic time, if available, or some other reasonable alternative otherwise.
+get_monotonic_timedirectly is that when checking multiple sources, GLib can cache a single value instead of having to repeatedly get the system monotonic time.The time here is the system monotonic time, if available, or some other reasonable alternative otherwise.
 See

-.Added in version 2.28.
+get_monotonic_time.Added in version 2.28.

-- is_destroyed() bool #
+- is_destroyed() bool#

 Returns whether

-has been destroyed.This is important when you operate upon your objects from within idle handlers, but may have freed the object before the dispatch of your idle handler.
+sourcehas been destroyed.This is important when you operate upon your objects from within idle handlers, but may have freed the object before the dispatch of your idle handler.

 static gboolean idle_callback (gpointer data) { SomeWidget *self = data; g_mutex_lock (&self->idle_id_mutex); // do stuff with self self->idle_id = 0; g_mutex_unlock (&self->idle_id_mutex); return G_SOURCE_REMOVE; } static void some_widget_do_stuff_later (SomeWidget *self) { g_mutex_lock (&self->idle_id_mutex); self->idle_id = g_idle_add (idle_callback, self); g_mutex_unlock (&self->idle_id_mutex); } static void some_widget_init (SomeWidget *self) { g_mutex_init (&self->idle_id_mutex); // ... } static void some_widget_finalize (GObject *object) { SomeWidget *self = SOME_WIDGET (object); if (self->idle_id) g_source_remove (self->idle_id); g_mutex_clear (&self->idle_id_mutex); G_OBJECT_CLASS (parent_class)->finalize (object); }